VATSALVARSHNEY108/B.O.I.-MARK-2/replit.md

 - ✅ Added demo mode for headless environments
 - ✅ Created comprehensive documentation (README.md)
 - ✅ Configured .gitignore for Python projects
+- ✅ **NEW**: Added contact management system
+- ✅ **NEW**: Integrated Twilio for SMS messaging
+- ✅ **NEW**: Added email support with attachments
+- ✅ **NEW**: Extended Gemini prompts for messaging commands
+- ✅ **NEW**: Added structural validation for AI responses
+- ✅ **NEW**: Updated CLI with messaging examples

 ### Usage Notes
 - Application runs in **DEMO MODE** in Replit's cloud environment (no GUI available)
 - Designed to be deployed on user's local desktop for full functionality
-- In demo mode, all commands are simulated and logged for testing
+- In demo mode, all commands (desktop + messaging) are simulated and logged
 - Full automation requires a desktop environment with display
+- **Messaging features** work in demo mode but require Twilio/Gmail credentials for real sending

 ## Example Commands

-Simple actions:
+### Desktop Automation
 - "Open notepad"
 - "Type Hello World"
 - "Take a screenshot"
 - "Press enter"

-Multi-step workflows:
-- "Open notepad and type my name"
 - "Search Google for Python tutorials"

+### **NEW** Messaging Commands
+- "Send this photo to John"
+- "Text Sarah that I'm running late"
+- "Email my boss about the meeting"
+- "Send report.pdf to my manager"
+- "Add contact Mom with phone 555-1234 and email mom@example.com"

-Utility commands:
+### Utility Commands
 - `help` - Show features
+- `contacts` - List all contacts
 - `position` - Display mouse coordinates
 - `exit` - Stop controller